smartcatdev/support-system/readme.txt

 Yes, uCare is built with a notification system and templates for your customers and agents.
 Each notification can be customized fully from the Email Templates tab.

 == Changelog ==

+= 1.5.0 =
+- Added add-ons for auto ticket routing, advanced EDD, and Agent notes
+- Make enqueue functions specific to support system with public
+- Code cleanup and splitting functions files
+- seperate WooCommerce & EDD code to allow for add-ons

 = 1.4.2 =
 - Added option allowing users to set attachment file types